MisterNoNameLP/ibc/README.md

 # License
 ibc is published under the terms of the MIT license

-lbc Copyright (c) 2023 MisterNoNameLP
+ibc Copyright (c) 2023 MisterNoNameLP

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal